jonthorell/encyclopedia-galactica/README.md

 The timeline-page borders on information overload.
 Fixed by adding "details" & "summary" tag popouts to provide further information where necessary (and styled differently so the popout text stands out).
 I also added a special style in the menubar-tables to indicate clearer which part of the page you're on.
 In the same manner as the sidebar links, i.e. using a active-class.

-Two pages (contact and media) uses additional included css-files.
-That's because those pages uses some code from external "libraries" and how-tos and I wanted to avoid potential name-clashes on pages where those additional classes would not be in use.
+Two media-page uses an additional included css-file.
+That's because that pages uses some code from an external source and I wanted to avoid potential name-clashes on pages where those additional classes would not be in use.
 Not to mention, to make it clear what code was written by me and which was adapted/used from other sources.
 In the same vein as the hamburger menu that is.
 So every html-file uses at least two css-files: style.css and hamburger.css.
-Two uses three.
+One uses three.
 Details included in the respective css-file.

 The css for "#timeline-table, #timeline-table2, #timeline-table3, #timeline-table4"